 Finally, it was the usual 3 x 3 with an empty seat between you for the last hour home to Heathrow.

 Air France South Africa Business Class – The Verdict

-I normally mark down more for this but the onboard staff were so delightful (a 5 +!) and I did love those Slow Lounges in South Africa.
-They saved the day on this rating for the airline!
+I normally mark down more for this but the onboard staff was so delightful (a 5 +) and I did love those Slow Lounges in South Africa.
+They saved the day on this rating for the airline.